kokolerk/TON/README.md

 <img src="./pics/results_2.png" width="800" />

-We currrently give the evalutaion codes of the training datasets on src/scripts/llama_factory_test.sh.
+We currently give the evaluation codes of the training datasets on src/scripts/llama_factory_test.sh.

-You need to first download the [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory) and change config the environments following its readme.
+You need to first download the [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory) and then configure the environments following its readme.

-You need to first modify the AITZ raw data to the sft format following the same steps previously, then edit the dataset name and path in dataset_fomat.json.
+You need to first modify the AITZ raw data to the sft format following the same steps previously, then edit the dataset name and path in dataset_format.json.

-You can test your model by run to generate predicted results of AITZ:
+You can test your model by running it to generate predicted results of AITZ:

 ```
 sh src/scripts/llama_factory_test.sh
 ```

-You can test your output results by run to evaluate code:
+You can test your output results by running the following code:

 ```
 python src/eval/aitz_evaluate/test_qwen25vl_aitz_from_json.py